ditojs/dito/docs/controllers.md

 | `'patch'`  | `patch()`     | `patchAndFetchById()` or `patchDitoGraphAndFetchById()`

-In comparison to the `collection` actions, the `insert()` action assigned to the `post` verb is missing here, but with good reason: Inserting into an existing member is an undefined operation.
+In comparison to the `collection` actions, the `insert()` action assigned to the `post` method is missing here, but with good reason: Inserting into an existing member is an undefined operation.

 ### Graph Methods